md-Salah/autofill-chrome-extension/README.md

 # autofill-chrome-extension
-This extension will help an user to autofill information while login or signing up.
+This extension will help an user to save and autofill user basic information while login or signing up on any webwsite.